-Understanding customers is the key to Improving the customer experiences.
+Understanding the customer is the key to improving customer experiences.
 Strive to understand who your customers are and what their real needs and wants are.
-It’s the key to revamping customer experience successfully.
+It’s the key to revamping customer experience, successfully.

 Savvy SMBs create customer personas.
 They even give customers names and personalities, so frontline staff can relate to them.
 Creating personas and giving them personalities helps bring the customer to life for frontline staff.

 Create a clear customer-oriented vision and communicate it to your staff.
 An easy way to do this is to develop a set of statements to define this vision clearly and succinctly.
 Include ways to exceed customers’ expectations as part of this vision.

 Some managers make this the first step in Improving the customer experience.
 Others make it the second step.
 Regardless of what step you make it, it’s critical that you define a clear customer-oriented vision that your staff accepts and adheres to.

 Useless processes detract from customer experiences.
 If a process doesn’t add value to the experience or further it somehow, dump it.
 Getting rid of just one of these processes can make an immediate impact.
 It can quickly and efficiently boost customer satisfaction.

 Action Point: Review your business processes.
-List the processes that not longer add value to the customer experience.
+List the processes that no longer add value to the customer experience.
 Revamp them or eliminate them.

 Creating an emotional connection is the Holy Grail of customer service.
 It creates memorable customer experiences that customers brag about.